pam-exchange/SymantecPAM-SPIX/README.md

 Import is available for ObjectTypes **Authorization**, **PCP**, **Proxy**, **PVP**, **RequestScript**, **RequestServer**, **Role SSHKeyPairPolicy**, **TargetAccount**, **TargetApplication**, **TargetServer** and **UserGroup**.

-Other objectTypes may be exported CSV files, but they cannot be imported through **SPIX**.
+Note that it is not possible to create (New) a proxy using a CLI command.
+A proxy is registered when it is installed and started first time.

+There are more objectTypes that may be exported to CSV files.
+Either there is no mechanism available for import or an import mechanism is already available in Symantec PAM.

 ### Errors during import

-Should processing a rows result in an error, the row is written to a new file and a column `ErrorMessage` with details is added on a new CSV file.
-Rows in a CSV file processed without errors will not appear in the new CSV file generated.
+If there is an error importing a CSV file, the row giving an error is written to a new CSV file.
+The error shown is added as an extra column `ErrorMessage` with details about the error for the specific row.
+Rows processed without errors will not appear in the new CSV file.
 A message with the filename of the generated CSV file is shown on the console.

 # SPIX Password

 The utility `SPIX-Passwpord` is available for encrypting and decrypting a password using a passphrase.
 Both the encrypted and decrypted password are shown on the console.
-Encrypted password is prefixed with `{enc}`.
+Encrypted password is or must be prefixed with `{enc}`.

-If the **-Passphrase** option is not provided, the user is prompted for the passphrase.
+If the option **-Passphrase** is not used of has an empty value (''), the user is prompted for the passphrase.

-Encrypt:
+## Encrypt a password

+Create an encrypted password using this command

 ```
 .\SPIX-Password.ps1 -Passphrase <passphrase> -Password <password>
 ```

-Decrypt:
+Note that even when using the same password and same passphrase will give different encrypted passwords.

+## Decrypt an encrypted password

+Decrypte an encrypted password using this command.

 ```
 .\SPIX-Password.ps1 -Passphrase <passphrase> -EncryptedPassword <encrypted password>
 ```

+The encrypted password must start with '{enc}'.

-Example
+## Example

 ```
 PS W:\> .\SPIX-Password.ps1 -Passphrase 'MyPassphrase' -Password 'HelloWorld'